 - Wacom MobileStudio Pro 13", 16"

-If you're not already subscribed to Creative Cloud, it's worth keeping an eye on the best Adobe Black Friday deals in the run up to the sales.
+If you're not already subscribed to Creative Cloud, it's worth keeping an eye on our best Adobe Creative Cloud discount page in the run up to the sales.